AppImage/docs.appimage.org/source/introduction/software-overview.rst

 AppImageUpdate lets you update AppImages in a decentral way using information embedded in the AppImage itself.

-The project consists of two tools: :code:`appimageupdatetool`, a full-featured CLI tool for updating AppImages and dealing with `update information`_, and :code:`AppImageUpdate, a user interface for updating AppImages written in Qt.
+The project consists of two tools: :code:`appimageupdatetool`, a full-featured CLI tool for updating AppImages and dealing with `update information`_, and :code:`AppImageUpdate`, a user interface for updating AppImages written in Qt.

 .. _AppImageUpdate: https://github.com/AppImage/AppImageUpdate